wp-plugins/social-bookmarks/readme.txt

 Tags: social, bookmarks, links
 Requires at least: 2.5.1
 Tested up to: 2.7
-Stable tag: 4.0.65
+Stable tag: 4.1

 It adds a list of XHTML graphic links at the end of your posts/pages that allow your visitors to easily submit them to bookmarking social sites.

 == Description ==
 The Social Bookmarks plugin for WordPress adds a list of XHTML compliant graphic links at the end of your posts and/or pages that allow your visitors to easily submit them to a number of social bookmarking sites.

-Furthermore, the plugin adds a page in the WordPress Dashboard that lets you customize it.
+Furthermore, the plugin adds a section in the WordPress Dashboard that lets you customize it.
 You can enable/disable social bookmarking sites and exclude specific pages from the plugin.

 Also, you can add additional sites by uploading Site Packs to the plugin directory.

 == Changelog for 4.1 ==

 * Updated the link for Fark
 * Blue Dot is now called Faves
 * Added Buzz by Yahoo!